-- Explore the Mayan temples and palaces in Tikal National Park
+- Explore the Maya temples and palaces in Tikal National Park

-- Discover the historic centers of Antigua and Guatemala City
+- Tour the historic centers of Antigua and Guatemala City

-- Visit Mayan craft villages and the Chichicastenango open-air market
+- Visit Indigenous villages and the famous Chichicastenango Market

-- Learn how to make traditional Guatemalan cuisine with cooking classes
+- Learn how to make traditional Guatemalan cuisine in a cooking class

 |Day 14||Depart Guatemala City|